opennetworkinglab/fabric-p4test/README.md

 to Stratum's [testvectors-runner].

-For this reason, some PTF-based test case definitions are currently instrumented to generate protobuf-based TestVectors (TVs) (under `tests/ptf/testvectors`).
+For this reason, some PTF-based test case definitions are currently instrumented to generate protobuf-based [TestVectors] (TVs) (under `tests/ptf/testvectors`).
 The long-term goal is to remove all PTF references from the codebase, but continue using Python as a convenient way to generate TVs.
-For now, we use a Python library (`tvutils`) to wrap PTF and P4Runtime calls in methods that generate TV's stimuli and expectations before calling the corresponding PTF or P4Runtime gRPC methods.
+For now, we use a Python library (`tvutils`) to wrap PTF and P4Runtime calls in methods that generate TV's actions, stimuli and expectations before calling the corresponding PTF or P4Runtime gRPC methods.

 ## Support